harkema/CSCI4273-PA2/README.md

 Kiana Harkema
 106102554

-All code is in c; utilizes mult-threading
+All code is in c; utilizes multi-threading

 Compiliation should be done within the /www directory